-That being said, each lender has a slightly different way to calculate what you can afford because they calculate the disposable income differently.
+That being said, each lender has a slightly different way of calculating what you can afford because they calculate disposable income differently.
 Generally, income consists of your net salary.
 But income from leasing, capital assets, child benefits, pensions, maintenance, and other payments are also added.

 In contrast, your expenses such as ancillary costs, food, car, subscriptions, memberships, insurance, and what else you regularly spend money on will be deducted.
 We will ignore your current rent for the calculation because in the future it will be omitted, but it is generally a good insight into what you can afford.

 As a guideline, you can calculate the maintenance costs plus the usual additional costs, such as heating, electricity, garbage disposal, etc., 3,50 € per square meter.
 These assumptions can vary slightly from bank to bank.